F1 Cybersecurity

 How Do They Do It?
 Data.

-F1 CyberSecurity: Protecting Against Data Theft
+F1 Cybersecurity: Protecting Against Data Theft

-F1 CyberSecurity: Protecting Critical Data
+F1 Cybersecurity: Protecting Critical Data

-F1 CyberSecurity Challenges
+F1 Cybersecurity Challenges

-It is not simply the substantial amount of data that a team generates that puts it at risk.
+It is not simply the substantial amount of data that a racing operation generates that puts it at risk.
 The Formula One World Championship requires the teams to relocate almost weekly to participate in the events held in more than 20 countries.
 Such global movement greatly expands the attack surface as data is transmitted internationally.
 Moreover, countries impose different cybersecurity regulations.
 The threat actors vary from country-to-country, which play a significant role in determining the threat landscape.
 With less stringent regulations in certain countries and regions, it is easier for an attacker to target an F1 team, while different threat actors pose different levels of risk based on their capabilities.
 The security department of the F1 team has a big task at hand to ensure the maintenance of the team’s security levels at any and all locations, emphasizing the critical role of F1 security in safeguarding the team’s assets.

 Big Name, Big Target